mbraak/jqTree/_entries/75_tree-load-data.md

 name: event-load-data
 ---

-Called when data is loaded using ajax.
+Called after data is loaded using ajax.

 {% highlight js %}
 $('#tree1').on(